Living in Barcelona you will find you are fortunate enough to have a variety of transportation options.

 Each form of transportation just as reliable as the next.
 Although, if you ever find yourself in a situation where you need to get somewhere quickly, such as the airport, a taxi would be your best bet.

-This is everything you need to know about taking a taxi in Barcelona.
+This article by ShBarcelona tells you everything you need to know about taking a taxi in Barcelona.

 After looking at this Taxi Fare Finder chart, which compares average taxi rates from various cities, I found that the medium Barcelona Taxi price is 16,23€.
 Compared to Miami, where I am from, it is $21.

 You can pick up a cab at a cab stop.
 You know it is a cab stop when there is a line of cabs on the side of a road.